Enhanced topological superconductivity in spatially modulated planar Josephson junctions: Modeling

 \subsection{Effective low-energy Hamiltonian}

 We assume that the quantum well hosting the 2DEG is narrow, so that its low-energy physics is accurately captured by a single quantized mode along the $z$-direction (i.e., the direction perpendicular to the 2DEG plane).
-We model the effectively two-dimensional semiconductor-superconductor (SM-SC) heterostructure at the mean-field level using the Bogliubov-de Gennes (BdG) Hamiltonian,
+We model the effectively two-dimensional semiconductor-superconductor (SM-SC) heterostructure at the mean-field level using a Bogliubov-de Gennes (BdG) Hamiltonian that, in the Nambu basis $(\psi_\uparrow, \psi_\downarrow, \psi_\uparrow^\dagger, \psi_\downarrow^\dagger)$, has the form

 where $m^*$ is the SM effective mass, $\mu$ is the chemical potential, $V$ is the electrostatic potential, $\alpha_R$ is the Rashba spin-orbit coefficient, $\widetilde{E}_Z$ is the Zeeman energy, $\Delta$ is the induced SC pairing, and $\sigma_j$ and $\tau_j$, with $j = o, x, y, z$, are Pauli matrices acting on the spin and particle-hole spaces, respectively.
 Note that $V$, $\widetilde{E}_Z$, and $\Delta$ are position dependent quantities having a periodic dependence on $x$ (i.e., on the position along the junction) with period $L$, $V(x + L,y) = V(x,y)$ and similarly for $\widetilde{E}_Z$ and $\Delta$.
 Explicitly, the electrostatic potential is assumed to have the form